 The admission statement mentioned in article 3.1 can be obtained by students from outside the RSM who have obtained a bachelor's or undergraduate degree from a research university.
-A minimum of 40 EC in advanced courses in business administration including information management must have been part of the bachelor curriculum.
-The intake per September 2018 may be maximized.
+A minimum total of 20 EC in qualitative and quantitative research methods and statistics as well as a minimum of 40 EC in advanced courses in business administration including information management must have been part of the bachelor curriculum.
+The intake per September 2020 will be maximized.
 Please check the programme specific admission pages on the RSM website for further details.